Our Focus is on YOUR Care

 What is Depression?

-The staff at StressCare Behavioral Health, Inc. have many years of experience helping people learn to cope more effectively with stress.
+The staff at StressCare Behavioral Health, Inc. have many years of experience helping people learn to cope more effectively with depression.

 Depression is more than feeling sad or blue once in awhile.
 When life feels like a burden, when the sadness is prolonged or very intense, depression may be occurring.